p-harting/console-crm/README.md

 -   **Rich Text Formatting:** Utilize the `rich` library to enhance the console interface with colorful and styled text outputs for better readability.
 -   **Intuitive Commands:** Access all CRM functionalities through simple and clear console commands, making it easy to navigate and use.

+### Future Features

+Console CRM is continuously evolving to enhance user experience and functionality.
+Here are planned future features:

+-   **Mass Email Communication:** Enable sending emails to all customers or specific groups directly from the CRM.

+-   **Customer Groups:** Implement the ability to categorize customers into groups for better organization and targeted communication.

+-   **Batch Customer Deletion:** Allow deletion of multiple customers at once to streamline database maintenance.

+-   **Communication History:** Provide a log of communications with customers, including emails and other interactions.

+-   **Bulk Customer Upload/Import:** Enable the upload, addition, or import of multiple customers simultaneously to expedite database population and updates.

+These features are designed to further streamline customer relationship management, enhance productivity, and provide additional flexibility in managing customer interactions and data.

 ## Flowcharts

 **main_menu:**